pingcap/docs-cn/v2.1/reference/transactions/transaction-isolation.md

 > **Note:**
 >
-> In the default configuration of TiDB 3.0, the automatic transaction retry is disabled.
-For additional context on this feature and how to enable it, see [Transactional anomalies caused by automatic retries](#transactional-anomalies-caused-by-automatic-retries) and [Transaction Retry](#transaction-retry).
+> In the default configuration of TiDB 2.1, the automatic transaction retry is enabled.
+For additional context on this feature and how to disable it, see [Transactional anomalies caused by automatic retries](#transactional-anomalies-caused-by-automatic-retries) and [Transaction Retry](#transaction-retry).

 TiDB uses the [Percolator transaction model](https://research.google.com/pubs/pub36726.html).
 A global read timestamp is obtained when the transaction is started, and a global commit timestamp is obtained when the transaction is committed.
 The execution order of transactions is confirmed based on the timestamps.
 To know more about the implementation of TiDB transaction model, see [MVCC in TiKV](https://pingcap.com/blog/2016-11-17-mvcc-in-tikv/).